Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 >70% Critical Low (<30%) Focus on cuttings; treat main plant as bonus 8+ weeks

-Plants should not be watered on an arbitrary schedule.
-Water only when the soil is dry and/or the plant shows signs of thirst.
-For a snake plant, water after the soil is completely dry all the way to the bottom.
-You can check with a stick or a moisture meter.
+💬 A point worth repeating: plants should never be watered on an arbitrary schedule.
+Water only when the soil is dry and/or the plant shows signs of thirst — for a drought-tolerant plant like a snake plant, that means waiting until the soil is completely dry all the way to the bottom (check with a wooden skewer or a moisture meter).
+If yours is yellowing, check for root rot, change the watering strategy, and give it time — these plants want to live; you just have to give them a fighting chance.

 How to Prevent Root Rot: 10 Rules I Live By